If a picture is worth a thousand words, then I’m sure a GIF must be worth a thousand pictures.

 Embedding GIFs in your articles and online content has pretty much become a part of the contemporary pop and meme culture so much that there’s an entire “debate” online on the pronunciation of the word “GIF” and whether it’s pronounced GIF or JIF.

-However, in this article, we won’t be contributing our share to this epic tug-of-war.
-Instead, we’d be rather more “creative”.
-Over here, we will discuss how can you create a GIF and use them on your WordPress articles for free.
+However, in this article, I won’t be contributing my share to this epic tug-of-war.
+Instead, I’d be rather more “helpful” and will guide you on how to create GIFs for WordPress articles using absolutely free tools.

 What is a GIF?

 A GIF, which stands for Graphics Interchange Format, is a type of image file format that supports both static and animated images.
 Unlike traditional image formats, GIFs can display a sequence of frames to create short animations or loops.
 GIFs are widely used on the internet to convey emotions, and reactions, or convey information in a visually engaging and often humorous manner.

 The major difference between a GIF and a video I believe is that the GIF keeps on playing in a loop and you have no control over it when it plays.
 Such as slowing it down or playing it from a particular point etc.

 GIF in WordPress

 Before moving ahead, let me tell you that if it is a multi-author website, WordPress might not allow writers to add their own media to it, which can be changed with a few steps (see this guide for more).
 In the case of single-author websites, there are dozens of plugins available in WordPress to embed GIFs in your articles.